Old Age Security: OAS Payment Dates and Amounts for 2022

-OAS, or the Old Age Security program, is the retirement pension that most Canadian citizens and residents receive once they turn 65.
+OAS, or the Old Age Security Program, is the retirement pension that most Canadian citizens and residents receive once they turn 65.
 It’s designed to provide families with assistance, even if they haven’t worked at all.

 Even if you have never been employed or are still working, you can receive OAS as a retirement income.
-That is possible because this pillar isn’t funded from your contributions but by the government’s general tax revenues.
+That is possible because this pillar isn’t funded by your contributions but by the government’s general tax revenues.

 Since the universal OAS pension is still a low-level income, recipients may also qualify for three other benefits: The Guaranteed Income Supplement, Allowance, and Allowance for the Survivor.
 In addition to government aid, you may qualify for loans if you receive government benefits.

-iCASH has provided a detailed outline of the Old Age Security (OAS) program, what it can provide, who qualifies, and OAS payment dates and amounts.
+iCash has provided a detailed outline of the Old Age Security (OAS) program, what it can provide, who qualifies, and OAS payment dates and amounts.

 • How Much is Old Age Pension in Canada?